freshpack/freshpack/README.md

 The source folder is not sorted according to functionalities (folders for all components, containers, reducers, tests, etc.), but bundles all module-related files (scripts, styles, state, spec and types) in module folders.

-Redux components (actions, action creators and reducers) are stored in a "state" file in the module folder and also not in different folders or files.
+Redux components (actions, action creators and reducers) are stored together in a single "state" file in the module folder and not in different folders or files.

-This allows a problem-free exchange of the components.
-But this is, of course, a question of taste and easy to change in the small generated boilerplate.
+This structure is, of course, a matter of taste as well as the application case and easy to change in the generated boilerplate.

 ### base:
 ```bash